PotHix/pothix.github.com/themes/hello-friend-ng/content/code.md

 ]
 +++

+This is my page of all things code-related.

 I've been writing code professioally since 2007 and have some things to show.
 Some of them were done on my spare time and others were part of my paid job.

 ## Paid work

-These are projects I've worked full-time while being employed by a company or working as a freelancer
+These are projects I've worked full-time while being employed by a company or working as a freelancer.
+They are projects I deeply cared about, in one way or another.

 ### Locaweb: Cloud PRO